galessandroni/Automezzi/README.md

 # Application for vehicle management

-Application intended for internal use of the State Police for _vehicle management_, according to Mod.
-106.
+Application intended for internal use of the State Police for _vehicle management_, according to 106 form.

 The aim of this application (running on **Android 5.0 Lollipop+** operating system) is to replace paper and provide districts with detailed reports on the activity carried out.